Cursor vs Softr

 - What is the main difference between Cursor and Softr?

-- Cursor focuses on agent mode: autonomous multi-file editing with terminal access while Softr highlights portals and internal tools.
+- Cursor focuses on agent mode: autonomous multi-file editing with terminal access while Softr highlights portals, internal tools, with built-in data, workflows, and ai app creation.
 Both target vibe coding workflows, but their onboarding, AI depth, and pricing models feel different.

 - Which tool is better for speed and flow?